 - For infants born with cataracts in one eye, the American Academy of Ophthalmology recommends surgery as soon as possible, by age 4 months or ideally even earlier.
 The procedure is followed by contact lens correction and patching of the unaffected eye.
 Although this approach is successful in many cases, some children still become blind in the affected eye.
 There is also a high risk for glaucoma after surgery.

-- In infants with cataracts in both eyes, surgery is not always an option.
+- For infants with cataracts in both eyes, surgery is not always an option.
 Sometimes surgery may be performed sequentially, with the second eye operated on a few days after the first.
 Phacoemulsification appears to pose a much higher risk for secondary cataracts than standard lens removal.

 Toddlers and Older Children.
 Intraocular lens replacement is now standard treatment for children age 2 years and older.